lmsac/DeepFLR/model/ReadMe.md

 # Readme
+## Environments
+Main packages are as follows.\
+FastNLP                   0.6.0 \
+pytorch                   1.8.1 \
+transformers              4.12.5

-##  Train
+## 1. Train
-Training data path: `Tprocessed2.json`.
+Training data has been deposited to ProteomeXchange via the iProX partner repository with the dataset identifier PXD037580.

-### Train MS/MS
+### 1.1 Train MS/MS Prediction
-1. Use `matrixwithdict.py` (func:report2matrix(path)) to get target json file.
-The input.csv is in the form of Spectromine searching result.
+1. If you want to train your own model or finetune the model, you need `python matrixwithdict.py` to get the json file in the right format for training.
+Here the `finetunefile.csv` is in the form of spectromine.
+See the demo `finetune_demo.csv` in `demo_data`.

 `python matrixwithdict.py
 --do_ms2
---DDAfile input.csv
+--DDAfile finetunefile.csv
---outputfile output.json`
+--outputfile finetunefile.json`

-2. Use funcs in `mix_jsons.py` to mix or split json files

-3. Set hyperparameters in `utils.py`.
+2. You can set hyperparameters in `utils.py`.

-4. change the fpaths in `train.py` to training dataset path and `python train.py`

-## Test
-1. Use `matrixwithdict.py` (func:report2irtmatrix(path)) to get target json file.
+3. To set the training and validation dataset, you can set the filename in `train.py `.
+Normally we split the total dataset to get training and validation datse.
+And then

-`python matrixwithdict.py
+`python train.py `
---do_ms2
---DDAfile input.csv
---outputfile output.json`

-2. `python test.py` or `testirt.py`

-## Spectral graph to sequence decoy FDR
+## 2 Spectra Prediction for Decoys and Targets
+Suppose we have sequences including decoy sequences in `input.csv`.
+First we predict spectra:

 `python replace.py
 --do_decoy
 --no_target
---inputfile input.csv`
+--inputfile input.csv `

-outputfile is `input`+`modelmonomz.csv`, that is `inputmodelmonomz.csv`.
+By default outputfile is `inputmodelmonomz.csv`.
-If having the `--only_combine` we do only `combinerawresult.py`

-To get final score ,do the following, inputfile is the outputfile above, mgfdatafold is the folder containing files endwith `.mgf`.
-If it's your first time running, use `--do_mgfprocess`
+## 3 Cosine Similarity Calculation
+To get the cosine similarity between the predicted spectrum and the  experiemntal spectrum,do the following.
+The inputfile is`inputmodelmonomz.csv` ,the default outputfile is `decoyoutputscore.csv`. `mgffoldlocation` is the datafolder location of the mgf files.
+For the first time we add `--do_mgfprocess` to transform mgf to json files.

 `python mgfprocess.py
 --do_mgfprocess
 --do_scoreprediction
 --inputfile inputmodelmonomz.csv
---outputfile modelresult.csv
+--outputfile outputscore.csv
---mgfdatafold mann_mgf`
+--mgfdatafold mgffoldlocation`

-otherwise,
+If not the first time or you have the json files, you don't need `--do_mgfprocess` like below.

 `python mgfprocess.py
 --do_scoreprediction
 --inputfile inputmodelmonomz.csv
---outputfile modelresult.csv
+--outputfile outputscore.csv
---mgfdatafold mann_mgf`
+--mgfdatafold mgf`

-## pdeep2test
-`python matrixwithdict.py
-    --do_ms2
-    --DDAfile zzz.csv
-    --outputfile yyyy.json`

-The outputfile is the DDAprocessedfile below

-`python pdeep2test.py
-    --pdeep2jsonfile xxxx.json
-    --DDAprocessedfile yyyy.json`

-output score filename is `pdeep2testresult.csv`

-## CosScoring for models
-`python matrixwithdict.py
-    --do_ms2
-    --DDAfile zzz1.csv
-    --outputfile yyyy1.json`

-`python matrixwithdict.py
-    --do_ms2
-    --DDAfile zzz2.csv
-    --outputfile yyyy2.json`

-The outputfile is `zzz1.csv` is the data predicted from model and `zzz2.csv` is real data.
-ALL in Spectromine style.

-`python CosScoring.py
-    --scoringfile yyyy1.json
-    --DDAprocessedfile yyyy2.json`

-output score filename is `CosScoringtestresult.csv`